 Each year, CAHF publishes its Housing Finance in Africa Yearbook.
 The profile above is from the 2016 edition, which has up-to-date profiles for 51 African countries.Download yearbook

-Before the revolution of 2011, Tunisia was widely regarded as one of the best performing countries in terms of economic and human development of the Middle East and North Africa (MENA) region.
-After the instability and associated slowing economic growth, the country rebounded, adopting a new constitution in 2014.
-Despite the constant threat of terrorism, this is in contrast to other MENA countries that underwent similar revolutions.
+Before the revolution of 2011, Tunisia was widely regarded as one of the best performing North African countries in terms of economic and human development..
+After the political instability and associated slowdown in economic growth, the country has rebounded with the adoption of a new constitution in 2014.

-Housing is the second largest item of expenditure for Tunisian households.
+Housing is traditionally the second largest item of expenditure for Tunisian households after food.
+In 2015 it remained so.
 Although housing is increasingly available, its affordability is increasingly problematic, especially since 2011.
 Increased demand, more onerous liquidity requirements for mortgage lenders and the limited availability of housing microfinance inhibit the growth of the housing finance market.

 Access to Finance

 While private lending is focused on high to middle income households, there have been savings-for-housing programmes for the formally employed since the 1970s.
-The Housing Bank is the exclusive manager of a state-subsidised housing loan for low income households called FOPROLOS.
-Loan rates for mortgages range from 2.5 to 5.75 percent for three different income eligibility brackets, targeted at households earning a regular salary at between minimum wage and up to 4.5 times minimum wage (set at US$ 152 a month – from May 2015 onwards).
-This compares to an average 7.78 percent rate for mortgages available at commercial rates, in July 2015.
+The Housing Bank is the exclusive manager of a state-subsidised housing loan for low income salaried people called FOPROLOS (“Fonds pour la Promotion des Logements aux Salariés” or Housing Promotion Fund for Salaried People).
+Loan rates for mortgages range from 2.5 to 5.75 percent for three different income eligibility brackets.
+These are targeted at households earning a regular salary between minimum wage and up to 4.5 times minimum wage.
+This compares to an average 7.23 to 7.57 percent rate for mortgages available at commercial rates in 2016.
+In March 2017, the minimum wage was increased by 4.3 percent to DT 352.534 (US$ 142).

 In terms of secondary markets, Tunisia has a stock exchange (BVMT) and, in 2001, developed the legal framework for securitisation to facilitate access to long-term funding for mortgage finance.
-However, activity has been extremely limited with only two transactions (in 2006 and 2007 respectively, amounting to US$80 million) by a single institution, the International Arab Bank of Tunisia (BIAT).
+However, activity has been extremely limited with only two transactions (in 2005 and 2006 respectively, amounting to DT five million each, about US$ two million) by a single institution, the International Arab Bank of Tunisia (BIAT).
 There is also an alternative capital securities market for Tunisian companies that cannot be listed on the main market.

 Zitouna Bank was the first institution in 2009 to launch a Mourabaha product.
 The government is working with the Islamic Development Bank to issue its first Sukuk bonds, which has been presented as a cheap means to access long-term finance.
 Ultimately, only an estimated 4.1 percent of Tunisian households have access to housing loans.

-There is a state programme of subsidised construction finance for residential property developers.
+The government of Tunisia also offers subsidised finance for residential property developers.
 The Housing Bank can finance up to 80 percent of the total cost of a project if the housing units are “social” units at 6.78 percent per annum, and up to 70 percent if they are “economic” or “high-standing” units, at 7.28 and 8.28 percent per annum respectively.
 This financing system was introduced as part of the National Housing Strategy (1988) that saw the private sector as an important housing producer.

-In terms of affordability, a 2012 analysis by UN HABITAT calculated that a house of 75 square metres built progressively on peri-urban land would cost about US$14 000, or US$187.5 per a square metre.
+In terms of affordability, a 2012 analysis by UN HABITAT calculated that a house of 75 square metres built progressively on peri-urban land costed about US$14 000 (TD 21 746), or US$187.5 (TD 291) per square metre in 2012.
 Such a unit has a price-to-annual-income ratio close to nine for the lowest decile households.
-Assuming 30 percent of income could be mobilised for monthly housing payments, the repayments required on the cheapest housing loan makes this unit unaffordable to 30 percent of Tunisians households.
+Assuming 30 percent of income could be mobilised for monthly housing payments, the repayments required on the cheapest housing loan makes this unit unaffordable to 30 percent of Tunisian households.

 The government programme, FOPROLOS, was designed in 1977 to provide housing finance for low-income groups and is still the main tool assisting access to affordable housing.
 There are three main categories: